security-assignments/security-assignments.github.io/_labs/lab_social_engineering.md

     This will make the hex code difficult to find for anyone who opens the document.

+6. Next, test your malicious Word file.

+    1. Close the document.
+Then, open it again.
-6. Test your malicious Word file by opening it on the Windows VM.
-If Word asks, `enable macro content` (look for a yellow bar on the top of the Word document window).
+    1. If Word asks, `enable macro content` (look for a yellow bar on the top of the Word document window).

        {% include lab-image.html image='word-macro-exploit-enable-content.png' %}

     In the Kali VM, you should now see that a Meterpreter session has been opened to the host workstation.
 Press the `enter`/`return` key to get a new line of `msfconsole` input.